 Terry Campbell is President of the Canadian Bankers Association (CBA).
 In this capacity, he is the principal spokesperson for the banking industry in Canada and communicates the perspectives of the industry to all levels of government, regulators, international bodies, media and the Canadian public.
 He also ensures that the CBA plays a leadership role in the development of sound public policy on financial services.
+He oversees the CBA’s financial literacy education programs, Your Money Students and Your Money Seniors, and was appointed by the federal government as a member of the National Steering Committee on Financial Literacy, an expert panel tasked with the development and implementation of a National Strategy for Financial Literacy for Canada.
 In addition, he is a member of the Board of Directors of the International Banking Federation (IBFed), a forum that addresses issues affecting banking around the world.

 Mr. Campbell joined the CBA in 1997 and held the position of Vice President, Policy before becoming President.
 In this role, he was responsible for supporting the banking industry’s policy development and advocacy activities regarding federal financial services legislation reform, policy and legislation affecting banks as employers, international trade policy, and a range of regulatory issues at the provincial level.

 Prior to joining the CBA, Mr. Campbell had a sixteen year career in the Ontario public service, including serving at the director level with responsibility for policy related to provincially-regulated financial services.